pe1obw/baseband_config/README.md

 recommended as firmware upgrade doesn't work yet and I've seen it leaving the bus in a 'hang' state (SDA/SCL low forever).

+## Software

 The software consists of two parts, a library `baseband` and an example application `baseband_config`.
 `Baseband_config` is a command-line program that supports export and import of the baseband settings, read out of actual audio and video levels, upgrading the firmware and more.

+## GPIO

 Both the FT232H and the MCP2221A have a few GPIO pins that can be used together with the i2c functionality.
 The code contains a command to pulse a GPIO pin (active low), for example to reset the board remotely.
 For the FT232H, gpio's 3...6 are available, on the MCP2221A you can use GPIO0..3.
-On the MCP, however, the GPIOs seem to have predefined functions; I see GPIO0 pulsing at 50 Hz when connecting to the USB port...
+On the MCP, however, the GPIOs seem to have predefined functions; I see GPIO0 pulsing at 50 Hz after the device is connected to the USB port...

 ## Installation